Our Philosophy

-We believe that arithmetic is a set of short-cuts, and that it is easy to understand it after you know a little algebra.
-So we teach a little algebra first, then weave the arithmetic in.
-That way arithmetic, from fractions and percent to long-division are a snap.
+We believe that arithmetic, being a set of short-cuts, is easy to understand after you know a little algebra.
+So we teach a little algebra first.
+That way arithmetic, from fractions and percent to long-division, is a snap.

-We make extensive use of story-telling (usually historical, but sometimes whimsical) to show the motivation behind new mathematical ideas.
+We make extensive use of story-telling (usually historical, but sometimes whimsical) to show the motivation for new mathematical ideas.

 We use visual and tactile approaches to the material whenever possible, because these methods often reveal an idea in ways a purely intellectual approach cannot.

-We find that usually it is not the math itself that is intimidating, but the language in which it is written.
+We find it is not the math itself that is intimidating, but the language in which it is written.
 Worse yet, much of math language isn’t written at all—it is “understood”.
-So we take care to teach how to read invisible stuff.
+So we take care to teach the student to read the invisible stuff.

 Because math is a visual language, legibility is essential,

 Problem solving is the heart of mathematics, so we introduce it as soon as possible.
-We teach many different approaches: solving the same problem several different ways is often more instructive than solving several problems all the same way.
+We teach many different approaches: solving the same problem many different ways is often more instructive than solving many problems all the same way.

 confidence is the bottom line.